Planar, narrowband, and tunable photodetection in the near-infrared with Au/TiO2 nanodiodes based on Tamm plasmons†

-There is an increasing interest in the hot-electron photodetection due to the extended photoresponse well below the semiconductor band edge.
-However, the photoresponsivity is extremely low and the employed metallic nanostructures used to excite surface plasmons (SPs) for the improved quantum yield are too complex for practical applications.
-Here, we show that by exciting Tamm plasmons (TPs), the planar device consisting of a thin metal film of 30 nm on a distributed Bragger reflector (DBR) can absorb ~ 93% of the incident light, resulting in a high hot-electron generation that is over 34-fold enhanced compared to that of the reference without the DBR.
-Besides, the electric field increases with the light penetration depth in the metal, leading to the strongly concentrated hot-electron generation near Schottky interface.
+There is increasing interest in hot-electron photodetection due to the extended photoresponse well below the semiconductor band edge.
+However, the photoresponsivity is extremely low and the metallic nanostructures used to excite surface plasmons (SPs) for improved quantum yield are too complex for practical applications.
+Here, we show that by exciting Tamm plasmons (TPs), a planar device consisting of a thin metal film of 30 nm on a distributed Bragg reflector (DBR) can absorb ∼93% of the incident light, resulting in a high hot-electron generation that is over 34-fold enhanced compared to that of the reference without the DBR.
+Besides, the electric field increases with the light penetration depth in the metal, leading to hot-electron generation that is strongly concentrated near the Schottky interface.
 As a result, the photoresponsivity can be over 30 (6) times larger than that of the reference (conventional grating system).
-Moreover, the planar device exhibits an easily tuned working wavelength from the visible to the near-infrared, a sustained performance under oblique incidences, and a multiband photodetection functionality.
+Moreover, the planar device exhibits an easily tunable working wavelength from the visible to the near-infrared, sustained performance under oblique incidences, and a multiband photodetection functionality.
 The proposed strategy avoids the complicated fabrication of the metallic nanostructures, facilitating the compact, large-area, and low-cost photodetection, biosensing, and photocatalysis applications.